supki/procfiled/README.md

 ###options###
 * `--kill` - Kill the currently running MTD session.
 * `--foreground (-f)` - Don't detach from console.
-* `--conf FILE` - Read configuration options from file. ~/.mtdconf is used by default
+* `--conf FILE` - Read configuration options from FILE (defaults: ~/.mtdconf for user, /etc/mtd.conf for root).
+* `--pidfile FILE` - Write pid into FILE (defaults: ~/.mtdpid for user, /var/run/mtd.pid for root).
 * `--version` - Display version information and exit.

 What is implemented?